 The center's exhibits and public programs are based on its world-renowned research collections of 5.7 million specimens in the disciplines of paleontology, geology, herpetology, ichthyology, entomology, and diatomology.
 Most specimens in the collections are from Texas, and many are unique and irreplaceable.
-The center is comprised of four units: the Texas Memorial Museum, the Vertebrate Paleontology Laboratory, and the Texas Natural History Collections.
+The center is comprised of four units: the Texas Memorial Museum, the Vertebrate Paleontology Laboratory, the Nonvertebrate Paleontology Laboratory, and the Texas Natural History Collections.